seqscope/NovaScope/docs/getting_started/execute.md

 ```

 ### Option C: Local Execution
-Run the pipeline locally, specifying the number of cores.
+Run the pipeline locally, with specifying the number of cores.

 ```
 smk_dir="<path_to_NovaScope_repo>"             # Replace <path_to_NovaScope_repo> with the path to the NovaScope repository